-- 01225 713934 or 07733 303124
+Telephone: 01225 713934 or 07733 303124

 Supporting young people who misuse drugs or alcohol and who need advice, support and guidance to make a positive change.

-- 0800 169 6136
+Telephone: 0800 169 6136

 Supporting young people to move back into education, employment or training

-We are committed to reducing the number of 16 & 17 year olds who are not in any form of education, employment or training (NEET).
+We are committed to reducing the number of 16 and 17 year olds who are not in any form of education, employment or training (NEET).
 These young people may face multiple barriers to their participation and need a different type of support.

 The EET service has two key priorities:

-- Signposting and advice for young people who are NEET to support them into jobs, further education, apprenticeships or other training
+- signposting and advice for young people who are NEET to support them into jobs, further education, apprenticeships or other training

-- Tracking young people from the age of 16 years up to September after their 18th birthday as part of the September Guarantee, when all young people should have a suitable offer of education or training after they complete their GCSE year
+- tracking young people from the age of 16 years up to September after their 18th birthday as part of the September Guarantee, when all young people should have a suitable offer of education or training after they complete their GCSE year

 Through the raising the participation age (RPA) all young people must stay in education or training until they reach age 18.
 Many young people remain in education, but some take up other options, including:

-- Learning at work through an apprenticeship or traineeship
+- learning at work through an apprenticeship or traineeship

-- Staying in part-time education or training whilst employed, self-employed or volunteering for more than 20 hours per week.
+- staying in part-time education or training whilst employed, self-employed or volunteering for more than 20 hours per week.

-Who do we support?
+Who we support